'The Flintstones' Actually Took Place In A Post-Apocalyptic Hellscape

-Both The Flintstones and The Jetsons are undoubtedly two of the greatest animated series that have ever been made.
-Whether it is Fred and Barney's Stone Age shenanigans or the exploits of the Jetsons family in their futuristic home, both families loved by their fans and have remained popular over several decades.
-This popularity is most likely responsible for causing people to come up with this post-apocalyptic Flintstones theory.
+Both The Flintstones and The Jetsons are undoubtedly two of the greatest animated series ever made.
+Whether it is Fred and Barney's Stone Age shenanigans or the exploits of the Jetsons family in their futuristic home, these families are loved by fans and have remained popular over several decades.
+This popularity has likely inspired people - such as Cracked writers Anthony Scibelli and Logan Trent - to come up with a post-apocalyptic Flintstones theory.

-The theory essentially tries to explain how The Flintstones and The Jetsons are connected and actually part of the same universe.
-Although it might seem implausible at first, both cartoons are part of the Hanna-Barbera series and have similar styles and settings.
-The Flintstones fan theory goes to extreme lengths to try and prove how they aren’t separated by thousands of years but actually take place at almost exactly the same time.
+The theory essentially tries to explain how The Flintstones and The Jetsons are connected and part of the same universe - after all, both cartoons are part of the Hanna-Barbera series with similar styles and settings.
+This Flintstones fan theory goes to extreme lengths to try and prove how thousands of years don't separate them, but that they actually take place at almost the same time.

-Could it be that Fred and Wilma could actually be post-apocalyptic, long-distance neighbors and best friends with George and Jane Jetson?
-Or could they be living in the Jetsons's world, just months after Orbit City was decimated by a nuclear war?
-This theory might just have you believing that all of this is true.
+Could it be that Fred and Wilma Flintstone are post-apocalyptic, long-distance neighbors and best friends with George and Jane Jetson?
+Or could they be living in the Jetsons' world, just months after a nuclear war destroyed Orbit City?
+This theory might convince you that all of this is true.

 A Nuclear War Destroyed Civilization On Earth

-Both Cartoons Were Created When The Threat Of Nuclear War Was Genuine
+Both Cartoons Were Created During A Time When Nuclear War Was A Genuine Threat

 Both The Flintstones and The Jetsons launched during the 1960s.
 This was a period in global history when the Cold War was escalating, an era which writers Trent and Scibelli explore as well, asking, "What if a nuclear showdown between the Soviets and Americans was what blew Bedrock to kingdom come?"